aniketshah6/eng-chi-translation-Project/README.md

 # Future directions

 There are several natural things one could do to improve the model performance.
 The metrics show that on a test set accuracy and loss start to stagnate pretty quickly, which indicate overtraining.
+This is to be expected, since the training set is quite small.
+To build a functional translator would require much more data.
 Besides finding a larger data set, one strategy to explore would be implementing callbacks that modify the learning rate over time.